simov/grant/README.md

 ## Quirks

 - To use LinkedIn's OAuth2 flow you should use `linkedin2` for provider name, instead of `linkedin` which is for OAuth1
+- Some providers may employ custom authorization parameters outside of the ones specified in the [configuration][configuration] section.
+For example: Google - `access_type`, Reddit - `duration`, Trello - `expiration`, and so on.
+Refer to the provider's OAuth documentation for more details

 ## License